-document is taken directly from the computer vision literature [18], because they appear to compute quantities important for describing a Sonogram.
+We use six types of box filter configurations (see Figure 4).
+The specific configuration of the box filters explored in this document is taken directly from the computer vision literature [16], because they appear to compute quantities important for describing a Sonogram.
 In the vision literature, the response of the box filter to an image patch is given by the sum of the pixel brightnesses in the white area minus the sum of the pixel brightnesses in the black area (pixels not encompassed by the box filter are ignored).
 Similarly, the response of a Box filter to a portion of a Sonogram is the sum of the spectral energies of the frequency / time cells that fall in the white region minus the sum of the spectral energies of the cells fall in the black region.
 In the auditory domain these filters compute partial derivatives with respect to time or frequency band of the spectral energy.
-For instance filters of type 2 compute the partial derivative of loudness with respect to time for a particular frequency band.
+For instance filters of type 2 compute the partial derivative of loudness with respect to time in a particular frequency band.
 Filters of type 3 compute the second partial derivative with respect to frequency and time.
 Filters of type 4 compute the the partial derivative of loudness with respect to frequency at a specific time location.
-These low-level time and frequency derivatives have been shown to be useful features in sound classification [12].
+These low-level time and frequency derivatives have been shown to be useful features in sound classification.

-The total number of features used in this work is 2,000,000.
+Figure 3 shows one of the novel extension of our approach.
+In this case a simple filter is periodically applied to a Sonogram.
+The total number of features used in this work is approximately 2,000,000.
 All combinations of the 5 summary statistics, 20 sampling intervals, and 20,000 basic box filters are considered.